EidvydasJ/managment-system-hospital/README.md

 ##### **Abstraction:**

 ##### **Polymorphism:**
-Polymorphism can be seen twice.
+Polymorphism can be seen several times.
 The inheritance hierarchy between `Patient` and `Doctor` classes demonstrates polymorphism.
 Here's how:
 ```
 class Person:
 # the rest of the method (initialization)